dwyl/autocomplete/README.md

 to sort the results into those which ***start*** with the typed characters, and those which merely contain them. and displaying the results segmented accordingly.
 Also it will look a *lot* better if the characters the person typed were *hightlighted* in the list of word suggestions.

+**Note**: you will need to update your test for the number of results returned by the `ac.findWords` method to reflect the wider search...